danlm/Nial-dev/BuildNial/README.md

 -------------- | ----------------------------------------
-README.md      | The file you are currently reading build          | directory used by CMake, initially empty helpers        | Some C routines used in one or more packages pkgblder       | The directory used to select a package and add features src            | filled by pkgblder with source code  and CmakeLists.txt,
+README.md      | The file you are currently reading build          | directory used by CMake, initially empty pkgblder       | The directory used to select a package and add features src            | filled by pkgblder with source code  and CmakeLists.txt,
                | initially empty